 - Expert Guide

 Pick up is at 20:30 from your hotel or the nearby Reykjavik pickup location you have chosen.
-Picking everyone up can take up to 30 minutes but you do have to be ready at 20:30.
+Picking everyone up can take up to 30 minutes so your patience is greatly appreciated.

 On this minibus tour, we cannot tell you in advance exactly where our quest for the northern lights will take us.
 We follow the best aurora and cloud forecast available to optimize your chance of seeing the northern lights dancing their glorious magic across the night sky.
 One thing is guaranteed, we will take you far away from the city lights!
 We could go to Hvalfjörður, Þingvellir, Reykjanes, or to some other South Iceland countryside location.
 Traveling by minibus, we can go to some places which the big buses cannot reach!